 You can serve it a bunch of different ways!

-We’ve seen some pretty crazy panettone recipes in our time, but some of the best have been panettone french toast, panettone salad and even panettone pudding.
-Here’s our bread pudding recipe (link) if you’d like to try it out for yourself!
+We’ve seen some pretty crazy panettone recipes in our time, but some of the best have been panettone french toast and panettone pudding.
+Here our complete recipe (link) if you’d like to try it out for yourself!